novotnyj/http-helper/README.md

 ...
 ```

-NOTE: filtering response cookies by domain, path, expiration date is not implemented yet - so all response cookies are used for next request.
+NOTE: filtering response cookies by expiration date is not implemented yet.